sschmidTU/wtk-fork/README.md

 This is a web-based Kanji search engine for WK radicals, using multi-radical search.

-Based on code by Học hành / Mạnh Tài: https://hochanh.github.io/rtk/index.html
+adapted from code by Học hành / Mạnh Tài: https://hochanh.github.io/rtk/index.html

 adapted for WK radicals.